-Cytarabine, which is also called Ara C or cytosine arabinoside, is a chemotherapy drug used to treat acute myeloid leukaemia (AML).
-It may also be used to treat some other types of leukaemia and lymphomas.
+Cytarabine is a chemotherapy drug used to treat acute myeloid leukaemia (AML).
+It may also be used to treat other types of leukaemia and lymphomas.

 How cytarabine is given